jackadam1981/ChromeEc/docs/core_runtime.md

 protected by a mutex (e.g. a shared I2C controller) in a deferred function.
 Indeed being the lowest priority task, it might be de-scheduled for long time and starve higher priority tasks trying to access the resource given there is no priority boosting implemented for this case.
-Also be careful about long delays (> x 100us) in hook or deferred function handlers, since those will starve other hooks of execution time.
+Also, be careful about long delays (> x 100us) in hook or deferred function handlers, since those will starve other hooks of execution time.
 It is better to implement a state machine where you set up a subsequent call to a deferred function than have a long delay in your